Mermade/widdershins/README.md

 ```javascript
 options.language_tabs = [{ 'http': 'HTTP' }, { 'javascript': 'JavaScript' }, { 'javascript--nodejs': 'Node.JS' }, { 'python': 'Python' }, { 'ruby': 'Ruby' }];
 ```

+If you need to support a version of Slate \<v1.5.0 (or a renderer which also doesn't support display-names for language-tabs, such as `node-slate`, `slate-node` or `whiteboard`), you can use the `--environment` option with the included `whiteboard_env.json` file to simply achieve this.

 The `loadedFrom` option is only needed where the OpenApi / Swagger definition does not specify a host, and (as per the OpenApi [specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#fixed-fields)) the API endpoint is deemed to be based on the source URL the definition was loaded from.